Sofitch/django-proj/notes.md

 - We can also name specific urls using the **name** parameter in the **path** function.
 This is useful so we can refer to them when in other files.
 Additionally, it is useful to namespace our urls by declaring the **app_name** in thet **urls** file.
     - Then we can, for example, add an anchor to the articles' titles and link it to each article's detailed page using ```<a href="{% url 'articles:details' slug=article.slug %}">```.

+## Uploading Media

+1. Like for static files, we need to declare a **MEDIA_URL** and a **MEDIA_ROOT** in the **settings** file, so that Django knows where to store and find the images.

+2. Likewise, we need to add the media files' url patterns to the **urlpatterns** property in the main **urls** file.

+3. We need to add an image field to our model and migrate it.

+4. Then, we need to output the image in the article details template.

+4. Finally, we can add an article with an image to the database using the admin area.